RealChoki/Owlie/README.md

 4. **Course-Specific Answers**: Provides information strictly aligned with the course content.
 Avoids irrelevant topics and notifies students when a topic exceeds the scope of the course or is too advanced before providing a response.

 #### **Test Mode**
-5. **Test Preparation**: Asks targeted questions to address weak areas, offering exercises and hints to help master concepts.
+1. **Professor-Approved Questions**: Uses professor-approved lesson questions to provide practice aligned directly with the course syllabus.
-6. **Progress Tracking**: Adapts tasks based on performance to reinforce weak areas and ensure steady improvement.
+2. **Test Preparation**: Asks targeted questions to address weak areas, offering exercises and hints to help master concepts.
-7. **Professor-Approved Questions**: Uses professor-approved lesson questions to provide practice aligned directly with the course syllabus.
+3. **Progress Tracking**: Adapts tasks based on performance to reinforce weak areas and ensure steady improvement.

 #### **Moodle Integration**
 8. **Course-Specific Answers via Moodle**: Directly answers questions tied to the Moodle course by accessing and utilizing approved content.
 Available in both General and Test Modes.